 Whole Connection's Fellowship program primarily works to serve the needs of individuals, couples, and families accessing mental health care through Medicaid.
 Your caseload will be primarily with Medicaid clients.

-We currently offer two specializations, Group Therapy and Somatic and Trauma Informed Cultural Awareness.
+We currently offer three specializations, Group Therapy, Somatic and Trauma Informed Cultural Awareness and Couples EFT.
 These specializations are designed to help you inform your identity as a therapist and to help you build a career around a particular focus.

 The application process includes several steps starting with an email containing your letter of interest and resume.
 Next steps include, an in person interview, reference check, and finally a Whole Connection team interview.
 If you are interested please feel free to start by emailing your resume and cover letter explaining why you want to participate in our Post Master’s Fellowship Program with Whole Connection to TrainingPrograms@wholeconnection.org.
 The application process is open until January 31, 2019.